 Alpha Epsilon Delta was founded in 1926 and is the National Health Preprofessional Honor Society dedicated to the encouragement and recognition of excellence in preprofessional health scholarship and service.
 The Society welcomes all students engaged in the pursuit of a professional healthcare career.
 The Pennsylvania Lambda Chapter, King's College, was established in 1989 and is one of 12 such active AED chapters in the Commonwealth.
-An overall grade-point average of 3.4 (4.00 scale), a cumulative average of 3.4 in the sciences are the criteria for membership after 5 semesters of course-work in a health preprofessional curriculum, and significant service to the College and community.
+An overall grade-point average of 3.40 (4.00 scale) and a cumulative average of 3.40 in the sciences are the criteria for membership after 5 semesters of coursework in a health pre-professional curriculum, as well as significant service to the College and community.
 Membership affords an opportunity to develop initiative, leadership, and self education through participation in the activities of the Chapter and Society.

 Alpha Epsilon Lambda was founded in 1990 by former officers of the National Association of Graduate-Professional Students.
 Before AEL, no honor society was devoted exclusively to recognizing graduate students.
 The mission of Alpha Epsilon Lambda is to promote ethics, intellectual achievement, and leadership among graduate students.
 Members of AEL also help sponsor on-going service projects that benefit all graduate students at their institutions.
 The King's College Chapter was established in 1999.
 To be invited to apply for membership, graduate students must have completed a specific number of credits in their graduate program; place in the top 35% of that graduate program academically (G.P.A.); and have an outstanding record of leadership, scholarship, research and service activities.
-Admission to membership is decided by the Graduate Policy Committee, whose members are the Dean of Graduate Programs and the directors of the individual graduate programs.
+Admission to membership is decided by the Graduate Policy Committee, whose members are the directors of the individual graduate programs.

-Alpha Kappa Delta the international sociology honor society, promotes and recognizes academic excellence in sociology, and fosters interest in sociology, research on social problems, and activities that promote human welfare.
+Alpha Kappa Delta the international sociology honor society, promotes and recognizes academic excellence in sociology and fosters interest in sociology, research on social problems, and activities that promote human welfare.
 Founded in 1920, AKD has over 430 chapters in the United States and several other countries and publishes the professional journal, Sociological Inquiry.
 The Greek "Alpha Kappa Delta" means to thoroughly investigate humankind for the purpose of service.
-AKD membership is offered to juniors and seniors who declare a major or minor in sociology, have completed at least four sociology courses, and who have an overall G.P.A. of at least 3.2 and a sociology G.P.A. of at least 3.0.
+AKD membership is offered to juniors and seniors who declare a major or minor in sociology, have completed at least four sociology courses, and who have an overall G.P.A. of at least 3.20 and a sociology G.P.A. of at least 3.00.

 Alpha Mu Gamma was founded nationally in 1931 for the purpose of recognizing superior achievement in the advanced study of foreign languages at the college level.
 The Eta Gamma Chapter at King's was founded in 1969.
-An overall grade-point-average of 3.0 (4.0 scale) and a grade-point-average of 3.2 in at least three advanced foreign language courses is required for admission.
+An overall grade-point-average of 3.00 (4.00 scale) and a grade-point-average of 3.20 in at least three advanced foreign language courses is required for admission.

-Alpha Phi Sigma the national honor society in philosophy, was founded in 1930 to serve as a means of awarding distinction to students having high scholarship and personal interest in philosophy; to encourage a professional spirit and friendship among those who have displayed marked ability in the field; and, to promote interest in philosophy among the general collegiate public.
-The King's Pi Chapter was established in 1979 and
+Alpha Phi Sigma the national honor society in philosophy, was founded in 1930 to serve as a means of awarding distinction to students having high scholarship and personal interest in philosophy; to encourage a professional spirit and friendship among those who have displayed marked ability in the field; and to promote interest in philosophy among the general collegiate public.
+The King's Pi Chapter was established in 1979 and admits students who have (1) achieved Dean's List status for at least three semesters at